How can I fix my acid reflux after gastric sleeve surgery?

 3. Behavioral and Lifestyle changes

-How can I fix my acid reflux after gastric sleeve surgery?
-Bari Life
+Ways to fix acid reflux after gastric sleeve surgery

 You may find that one of these methods works great, but you may get more benefit if you include all methods.